 Advertisement

-If you’re eligible for the Whipple procedure, it’s your best chance of surviving the type of cancer you have.
-Only about 20% of people diagnosed with pancreatic cancer can treat it effectively with surgery.
+Whipple surgery is your best chance of surviving pancreatic cancer.
+But surgery can only treat about 1 in 5 people diagnosed with this cancer.
 That’s because this type of cancer is hard to catch in the early stages.
-Surgery only works if the cancer hasn’t already spread (metastasized).
-But if you can remove it all, you may stop it from spreading.
+Surgery only works if the cancer hasn’t already spread.
+But if your surgeon can remove it all, this may stop it from spreading.

 Complications of the Whipple procedure can include: